 Secondary (High) School

-- Gymnasium – years 5-13: the Gymnasium is de-facto the only school tier in the German education system that offers students the opportunity to do their Abitur (the German equivalent of British A-Levels) and demands a high level of academic rigour.
+- Gymnasium – years 5-13: the Gymnasium is de-facto the only tier in the German schooling system that offers students the opportunity to do their Abitur (the German equivalent of British A-Levels) and demands a high level of academic rigour.
 While it has always run from the 5th through the 13th year, recent changes were made to end it after the 12th, to bring the German education system at secondary level in alignment with other countries.
 It has largely, however, since reverted back to the original thirteen years.
 Students who finish high school at a Gymnasium with their Abitur, have a greater scope of tertiary study options available to them.